mossida/sync/README.md

 For this project, we've selected Rust as our programming language of choice, given its reputation as one of the finest languages currently available.

-Feel free to check out our [wiki]() for a clear explanation of what we're building, how we're doing it, and to get familiar with our development process.
+Feel free to check out our [wiki][wiki] for a clear explanation of what we're building, how we're doing it, and to get familiar with our development process.
 It's a great way to make yourself comfortable with our project.

 <h2>Developing</h2>